sparklton/LogFacesPluginsDemo/README.md

 # LogFacesPluginsDemo
-This is a collection of logFaces plugins created for demonstration purposes, feel free to re-use and extent.
+This is a collection of logFaces plugins created for demonstration purposes, feel free to re-use and extend.